Ivolginsky Datsan is center of Buddhism in Russia.

 - Go around the temple clockwise and spin the Khurde drums.

 According to tradition, before entering a Buddhist temple, it should be circled.
-Along the way, you will see Khurde drums with mantra scrolls inside.
-Buddhists believe that spinning these reels is tantamount to prayer.
+Along the way, you will see Khurde drums with mantras (prayers) scrolling inside.
+Buddhists believe that spinning these reels is tantamount to prayers.

 Buddhist temples specially place candles.
 Inside a large spiral of incense, a note with a name is fixed, after which it is set on fire and hung from the ceiling.
 When a piece of paper sways from smoke or wind - this is equivalent to prayer.